erkandem/ogame-stats/README.md

 ### Update frequencies of data
-Don't be a cunt and spam the server with requests.
-Since the datasets and classes avoid the usage of XML attributes, it's easy to just pickle your `UniverseData` for tests, development and everything else.
+Don't spam the servers with requests.
+Since the data sets and classes avoid the usage of XML attributes, it's easy to just pickle your `UniverseData` for tests, development and everything else.
 These are the update frequencies I copied over at some point in time (might have changed):